i2000s/en/_posts/2017-05-21-a-theory-and-practices-on-systematic-task-management.md

 Even though individuals can definitely work things out on their own, it is better to have people organized and coordinated as a whole for a sustainable continuous development.
 Without systematical cooperation in a large scale, conflicts, ignorance and duplications could waste our energy and bring in painful experiences for people and slow down the development of the community in the end.

+Don't forget what do you live and work for.

 # Some helpful version control publications and resources

 - [Good Enough Practices in Scientific Computing](https://arxiv.org/abs/1609.00037).